Playbooks Assembly Language (PBAsm)¶

 - Precise jumping: JMP 01

-to return to a specific line
+to return to a specific line (used in loops)

 - Conditional nesting: Clear structure for if/else and loops